PySimpleGUI/PySimpleGUI/readme_creator/output/call reference.md

     Of course, Output Element continues to operate and be backwards compatible, but you're missing out on features such as routing the cprint output to the element.

+    In Apr 2022, the Output Element was switched to be a subclass of the Multiline so that more code will be in common.
+Nowever you will not get all of the parms unless you switch to the Multline Specifically

 ```
 Output(size = (None, None),